BaronBonet/blog/src/content/posts/renovating-a-dutch-apartment-from-1906.md

 ![front facade cleared out](https://cdn.ericcbonet.com/rotterdam-renovation/front-facade-cleared-out.jpg "it was a great feeling when the space was finally empty")

 ### Chimneys

 Destroying chimneys was fun, after my partner and I did the 1st one together then we invited friends over to do the other two (I took the wonderful task of filling the burlap bags with bricks).
 The process for removing a chimney was roughly:

 - Remove the plaster on the interior of the chimney, this makes it significantly easier to remove the bricks on the interior.

 - Build a platform on the exterior to stand on while destroying the top of the chimney.

 - Take the chimney apart brick by brick with a hammer and chisel.
-Once you going going you could give the bricks a lite tap and they'd be loose enough to remove by hand.
+Once you go, you could give the bricks a light tap, and they would be loose enough to remove by hand.

   - Stuff towels in the chimney holes to prevent debris from falling into them.

 - Once the chimney is destroyed make a temporary waterproof cover for the hole in the roof where the chimney was used as an exhaust, expandable foam is your friend to close the gaps.

 ![geoff and arpad building platform](https://cdn.ericcbonet.com/rotterdam-renovation/geoff-and-arpad-building-platform.jpg "building a platform to stand on")

 ![chimney top removal](https://cdn.ericcbonet.com/rotterdam-renovation/chimney-top-removal.jpg "removing the first bricks, which required the most effort")

 ![geoff and arpad brick by brick](https://cdn.ericcbonet.com/rotterdam-renovation/geoff-and-arpad-brick-by-brick.jpg)

 ![removing 1st chimney](https://cdn.ericcbonet.com/rotterdam-renovation/removing-1st-chimney.jpg "this chimney had the exhaust from our downstairs neighbors water boiler")

 ![chimney almost destroyed](https://cdn.ericcbonet.com/rotterdam-renovation/chimney-almost-destroyed.jpg "here you can see how we filled the holes with towels to prevent debris from falling into the chimney")